jina-ai/docs/chapters/envs.rst

 .. confval:: JINA_LOG_CONFIG

     The configuration file for the logger.
-If unset then will load from logging.default.yml.
+If unset then will load from logging.default.yml under resources.

     :default: unset